Gauteng, place of gold

 My travels in the province start with Pretoria, the de facto national capital and a city steeped in Afrikaner history.
 Pretoria has always been a capital, since its founding in 1855 by Marthinus Pretorius, leader of the Voortrekkers, who named it after his father.
 The Voortrekkers were the heroes of Afrikanerdom.

-The one place that every tourist wanted to visit during the FIFA games was Soweto or South Western Townships (its full name).
+The one place every tourist to South Africa wants to [and should] visit is Soweto or South Western Townships [its full name].
 Soweto is the by-product of the discovery of gold in the area, the subsequent garnering of black labour to work in the mines, and the Group Areas Act of apartheid which forcibly removed blacks from the city centre and placed them on its fringes.

 Visiting Soweto is an experience in itself.
 With a population of 3 million, it is immense, setting trends in black fashion, music, sports and politics.
 Its most famous street is Vilakazi where two noble prize winners had their homes, but a few yards from each other—Nelson Mandela and Desmond Tutu.

 The township’s main claim to fame in the international arena is the role it played in the fight against apartheid, particularly the Soweto Uprising on 16 June, 1976 and the shooting dead of the 12-year-old child, Hector Pieterson, by the apartheid police which created a worldwide outrage against the atrocities being carried out within the country.
 The memorial site and museum dedicated to these events are raw and painful in their depictions.
 It seemed impossible not to get a lump in my throat or for my eyes to mist over.
 For a lighter note, I found Soccer City, loud music, and an incredibly close-knit community which gives Soweto its much-needed strength and resilience.

 Jo’burg, Egoli aka Johannesburg